Turkish Get-Up Benefits: Build Strength, Stability & Mobility

 6. Great for Injury Prevention and Rehabilitation

 The slow, deliberate nature of the Turkish get-up makes it excellent for identifying and correcting movement imbalances.
 Kinesiologists and rehab specialists often use it to rebuild strength after injury, especially in the shoulders, hips, and core.
-It encourages mindful movement and stability, rather than speed or brute force.
+It encourages mindful movement and stability rather than speed or brute force.

-How to Incorporate Turkish Get-Ups
+How to Incorporate Turkish Get-Ups Into Your Routine

 Final Thoughts

-The Turkish get-up is more than just an exercise — it’s a movement skill.
+The Turkish get-up is more than just an exercise.
+It’s a movement skill.
 It strengthens your body from the ground up, improves joint health, and builds the kind of stability that supports you in everything from lifting groceries to skiing or hiking.